 Bonfire identified an existing working and protected fiber circuit that was providing bandwidth to a remote cabinet site in the right geographic area to solve the problem.
 We chose to utilize a passive CWDM filter to overlay a second wavelength of light onto the existing exhausted fiber cable servicing this area.
 By doing this we were able to add an additional 10 gigabit circuit without interrupting existing service, to deploy an ethernet aggregation device (first in network application for the customer) to provide the needed one gigabit drops to multiple broadband equipment sites beyond the roadblock area.

 Why the partnership work:

-Bonfire Engineering and Consulting was founded on the idea of being innovative, nimble, collaborative, and to acquire the best talent in the industry.
+Bonfire Engineering and Construction was founded on the idea of being innovative, nimble, collaborative, and to acquire the best talent in the industry.
 This client respects our deep and complete understanding of network infrastructure projects which drives a completely open and transparent relationship improving not only trust, but collaboration.
 Being able to expediently react to the clients needs or project roadblocks as soon as they happen allows this relationship to truly flourish.